makilezx/Latent-class-analysis-visualisation-Life-history-theory-/README.md

 The code performs calculations of Cronbach's alpha coefficients across questionnaire scales, followed by latent class analysis (LCA) to unveil diverse groups or subtypes of subjects based on their response patterns.

-Additionally, the repository visualizes *the predictive power* of personality types versus personality dimensions, employing R for analyses and Python (matplotlib) for visualizations (pictures 2 and 3).
+Also, the code visualizes *the predictive power* of personality types versus personality dimensions, employing R for analyses and Python (matplotlib) for visualizations (pictures 2 and 3).

 Tableau has been integrated for supplementary visualizations, particularly in illustrating clustering (picture 1).
 Additional analyses involve MANOVA for a comprehensive understanding of group differences and the Games-Howell test for post hoc examinations.